WING-NUS/SSID/doc/DeveloperGuide.md

 ## **Acknowledgements**

-* Libraries used: Ruby on Rails, React
+* Libraries used: Ruby on Rails

 ---